YorkJong/pyLangConvert/README.md

 #endif // _MSG_ID_H
 ```
 * The above is a C header file enumerating message IDs.
-* The message IDs are extracted from the ID column of the spreadsheet (e.g.,
+* The message IDs are extracted from the ID column of the spreadsheet (i.e.,
   *dic.xls*).

 ### A segment of the generated *mlang.i* ###